oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

 {{< readfile file="/samples/azure-kubernetes-service/includes/staging-model-files.txt" >}}

 A Model in Image image can contain multiple properties files, archive ZIP files, and YAML files but in this sample you use just one of each.
-For a complete description of Model in Images model file naming conventions, file loading order, and macro syntax, see [Model files]({{< relref "/managing-domains/model-in-image/model-files.md" >}}) files in the Model in Image user documentation.
+For a complete description of Model in Images model file naming conventions, file loading order, and macro syntax, see [Model files]({{< relref "/managing-domains/model-in-image/model-files.md" >}}) in the Model in Image user documentation.

 ##### Creating the image with WIT